berkimbayev/kinnow/README.md

 2. **Discomfort.** During the movie, you might feel tiredness, as well as neck pain and lower back pain.

-3. **Inequality between the rows and seats.** The front rows are too close to the screen, while the back rows are too far, and only a few are the best.
+3. **Inequality.** The front rows are too close to the screen, while the back rows are too far, and only a few are the best.

 #
-###
 ### Traditional Solutions and their Limitations
 <p>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/09.png" alt="" width="32%"/>